24eg105d11-ops/VIP-C2-Bobba-Rohith-Reddy/README.md

-# MediCareBook - Secure Doctor Appointments Web Application
+# CareNexus - Secure Doctor Appointments Web Application

 MediCareBook is a complete, full-stack appointment booking system designed to connect patients with doctors.
 The project is built using React on the frontend and Node.js/Express/MongoDB on the backend, adhering to a classic MVC (Model-View-Controller) design pattern.